nic-dgl103/w23-exercise-6/README.md

 ## Objectives
 This exercise is divided into 3 parts:
 1. First you will troubleshoot and correct the errors in the provided HTML file;
-2. Then you will write CSS to style the page so that it looks like the following webpage: https://askclaireguiot.github.io/w23-exercise-6-example/.
-You don’t need to guess at how it was coded, you can use the Styles and Computed tabs in the Chrome Developer Tools to inspect the webpage’s code and inform your CSS;
+2. Then you will write CSS to style the page so that it looks like the provided webpage.
-3. Finally you will complete some launch tasks and add your results to the bottom of page, and use your knowledge of the CSS box model to style it as you see fit. below is an example of what your launch tasks content could look like.
+3. Finally you will chose a random website and complete some launch tasks.
+You will add your results to the bottom of page, and use CSS to style the content into cards.

 ## Instructions